dimi-fn/Kannada-MNIST-Digits/README.md

 Please reload the page until the content can be displayed (sometimes it loads after one reload, some other times it might need a persistent refresh of the page until the content can be shown).

 # Kannada-Mnist
-This is a machine learning project using Deep Neural Networks (DNNs) and Convolutional Neural Networks (CNNs) with Keras, and more specifically, it is about a classification problem in regard to the recognition and prediction of the Kannada MNIST hand-written digits.
+This is a Machine Learning project using Deep Neural Networks (DNNs) and Convolutional Neural Networks (CNNs) with Keras, and more specifically, it is about a classification problem in regard to the recognition and prediction of the Kannada MNIST hand-written digits.
 ## Source
 The dataset used is an alternative one with reference to the popular MNIST digits database, and the project was constructed in the context of a kaggle class competition (module CS985 Machine Learning) at Strathclyde University (academic year 2019-20).